Hermetian/langchain_sxsw/README.md

 - Responsive design
 - Multiple pages (Home, About, Contact)
 - CSS animations
-- Functional contact form that sends emails to austen@gauntletai.com
+- Functional contact form that sends emails to cordwell@gmail.com and CCs austen@gauntletai.com
 - Prominent display of the website URL with copy-to-clipboard functionality
 - Animated elements for better user engagement